 Skills shortages in a particular industry can mean job opportunities.
-Shortages exist because an employer can't fill vacancies.
+Shortages exist because employers can't fill vacancies.
 This may be because the job requires specialist skills, the location is difficult or the industry is booming.

-A national skills needs list is prepared by the Australian Government for apprenticeships.
-The list identifies traditional trades that don't have enough skilled workers to meet demand.
+The national skills needs list for apprenticeships identifies traditional trades that don't have enough skilled workers to meet demand.

 - optical mechanics

-Industries expected to record employment growth to 2016–2017 include:
+The 4 industries that are expected to record employment growth between 2018–2023 include:

 - health care and social assistance